Triphala: A Gentle Ayurvedic Approach to Supporting Wellbeing

 Source: Bairwa, 2025

-While Triphala is well-known for its detoxifying properties, its benefits extend far beyond (Pole, 2013; Ahmed et al., 2021; Jantrapirom et al., 2021; Supriya Sudhakar Bhalerao et al., 2023; Bairwa, 2025).
-In fact, Triphala has been shown to have potential therapeutic uses in managing diabetes, cardiovascular disease, and certain types of cancer (Bairwa, 2025).
+While Triphala is traditionally used for supporting natural cleansing processes, it also offers a range of potential benefits for overall wellbeing (Pole, 2013; Ahmed et al., 2021; Jantrapirom et al., 2021; Supriya Sudhakar Bhalerao et al., 2023; Bairwa, 2025).
+Research has explored its potential role in supporting various aspects of health (Bairwa, 2025).

-• Digestive Health: Traditionally used for maintaining a healthy digestive tract.
-Ability to heal ulcers, and inflammation, relieves constipation, reduces bloating, flatulence and abdominal pain, and promotes regularity (Pole, 2013; Ahmed et al., 2021).
+• Digestive Health: Traditionally used for maintaining a healthy digestive tract, supporting regularity, and easing discomfort (Pole, 2013; Ahmed et al., 2021).

 • Antioxidant Power: Rich in antioxidants, Triphala helps to protect the body against free radical damage and premature aging.
 Triphala is considered a Rasayana in Ayurveda, meaning it promotes rejuvenation and longevity.
 Scientific studies have validated Triphala's potential as a source of rejuvenation due to its potent antioxidant properties (Ahmed et al., 2021).

-• Lung tonic: Triphala is an expectorant and used to clear congestion and strengthen lungs, and able to relief rhinitis, hay fever and sinusitis.
+• Lung Wellbeing: Triphala is traditionally used to support lung health and may help to ease congestion.
 Emerging research suggests that Triphala may also be beneficial for managing allergic rhinitis (Jantrapirom et al., 2021).
-Its anti-inflammatory and antioxidant properties may help to reduce allergy symptoms.
+Its anti-inflammatory and antioxidant properties may help to support respiratory comfort

 • Anti-Inflammatory Effects: Triphala helps to reduce inflammation, and studies have shown its ability to reduce inflammation in arthritis (Bairwa, 2025).

-• Skin Health: Triphala promotes clear, healthy skin by detoxifying the blood and supporting liver function.
-Also, used as a mouthwash in reducing gum inflammation or bleeding (Pole, 2013).
+• Skin Health: Triphala may promote clear, healthy skin by supporting healthy bodily functions.
+It is also traditionally used as a mouthwash to support gum health (Pole, 2013).

-• Eye Health: Triphala exhibits antioxidant properties that may support ocular health including delaying cataract progression.
+• Eye Health: Triphala exhibits antioxidant properties that may support ocular health.
 It is a substantial source of vitamin C as well as flavonoids.
-Historically, it has been used to treat eye inflammation (Bairwa, 2025).
+Historically, it has been used to support eye health (Bairwa, 2025).

 Triphala Tea